linto-ai/linto-skills-optional/README.md

     }
 }
 ```

-__Conversational Mode__ :
+For example, when asked "What time is it?", LinTO might respond, "It is 7:30 a.m."

+__Conversation Mode__ : In conversation mode, LinTO first demands additional information before responding to the original request.
 ```
 {
     behavior: {
         ask: 'message that linto gonna say',
-        conversationData : { //json nlu generaly copy the intent from input but some data can be added has the skills require requireData :  'some data',
+        conversationData : { //json nlu generally copies the intent from input but  data can be added if required by the skill requireData :  'some data',
             requireDataJson : {}, //some other data
             intent : 'intentDetected',
-            entitiesNumber : 1, //integer of entities
+            entitiesNumber : 1, //number of entities
             entities : [{
-                entity: 'entitiesName',
+                entity: 'entity type',
-                value: 'entitie text'
+                value: 'entity name'
             }]
         }
     }
 }
 ```

+For example, if asked, "What is the cheapest flight to Paris?", LinTO will first ask questions such as "What is your departure city?" and "What is your departure date?" before providing an answer to the original question.

+## Intentions
+Any skill will require an intent to be trigger

+## Entities
+Entities can be added to increase data about what to do in the skill